saezlab/omnipath/README.md

 # Python client for the OmniPath web service

-**This package is in planning stage, without any useful functionality yet.**
-Contributions are welcome, please contact us at omnipathdb@gmail.com, open issues or send pull requests.
-Otherwise please check out the resources below and return to us later.
+This package is in an early stage, basic functionalities like downloading data to pandas data frames are supposed to work and are under testing.
+If you experience any issues please open an issue.

 ## Installation